 “They took a swing, and they missed,” said Jeff Bock, a box office analyst with Exhibitor Relations.
 “It wasn’t for the movie masses, it was a niche comic-book movie.
 Warner Bros. keeps having to learn these lessons.”

-“Birds of Prey” cost a reported $82 million to produce, with executives at rival studios putting that number as closer to $100 million (due to elaborate sets and CGI), and estimating the film needs to make around $100 million domestically and $300 million globally to break even.
+“Birds of Prey” cost a reported $82 million to produce.
+Executives at rival studios put that number as closer to $100 million (due to elaborate sets and CGI) and estimate the film needs to make around $100 million domestically and $300 million globally to break even.
 Sources close to the production say the breakeven number is closer to $250 million.
 Hitting those marks could prove difficult overseas, since fears of coronavirus have impacted moviegoing in Asia.
 However, its R-rating meant the film wasn’t going to open in China in the first place.

 Given its cast of mostly unknown antiheroes, “Birds of Prey” wasn’t primed for a record-shattering debut.
 But it also wasn’t expecting to take over “Shazam’s” crown as the worst opening weekend to date for a DC film.
 That ignominious distinction is something of a surprise, considering reviews were strong, with the film enjoying an 80% “fresh” rating on Rotten Tomatoes.
 Such sentiment is practically glowing compared to the blistering reactions toward “Suicide Squad,” “Batman v Superman” and “Justice League.”
 Since reviews for “Birds of Prey” were embargoed until just days before it was unleashed on the moviegoing masses, audiences took it as a sign the studio was trying to limit exposure.